ANALYTICS SOLUTIONS2025-12-29

 Here are some examples of dynamic pricing models: For companies in travel, tourism, or hospitality, there was a sudden, “catastrophic” drop in short-term demand.

-Travel bubbles are exclusive travel corridors set up between countries that have seen success in tackling the coronavirus.
+Travel bubbles are exclusive travel corridors set up between countries that have successfully tackled the coronavirus.

-In other sectors such as telecommunication, there was a sudden spurt in demand for services, represented by the increased data traffic, so a telco must know how to deal with this rush vis-à-vis pricing.
+In other sectors, such as telecommunications, there was a sudden spurt in demand for services, reflected in increased data traffic, so a telco must know how to handle this rush in pricing.

-Here’s one way to eke out the maximum from pricing during COVID-19 — monitor real-time sales performance.
+Here’s one way to get the most out of pricing during COVID-19 — monitor real-time sales performance.
 With supply chains badly hit and consumers’ demands fluctuating as the pandemic unfolds, two things are of the utmost importance.

 These are continuous monitoring and forecasting of the daily sales performance and the supply chain pipeline.
-The right products or services can be prioritized, going by their daily performance across categories, points of sales, and channels, including customer feedback,
+The right products or services can be prioritized based on their daily performance across categories, points of sales, and channels, including customer feedback.

-Such daily monitoring will help you build the “effectual-response model” using true market signals to identify relevant data points and avoid panic-fueled pricing to ensure that your prices are in sync with the present market conditions.
+Such daily monitoring will help you build the “effectual-response model” using accurate market signals to identify relevant data points and avoid panic-driven pricing, ensuring your prices are in sync with current market conditions.

-However, you also want to avoid automatic surges in product pricing because of demand mismatches.
-The resulting feast and famine pattern is too volatile to forecast or budget with.
+However, you also want to avoid automatic surges in product prices due to demand mismatches.
+The resulting feast-and-famine pattern is too volatile to forecast or budget for.

 You need to keep a continuous eye on the market and your own pricing algorithm.
-Failing to do so may mean a loss of customers both in the short-term and in the long run too.
+Failing to do so may mean losing customers in the short and long term.